Legend of a Cowgirl: Music video

-The song had an accompanying music video, directed by McG, who also directed videos for the Barenaked Ladies' "One Week" and Fastball's "The Way."
+The song had an accompanying music video, directed by McG, who also directed videos for Korn, Cypress Hill, Sugar Ray and Barenaked Ladies among others.
 The video depicts Coppola as a waitress at a diner, daydreaming about life as a biker chick and '60s singer and dancing on a counter.
 According to Coppola, the video started as an idea she had for a movie about women who "love 'em and leave 'em and ride off into the sunset."
 Of the filming, Coppola stated that "it was very uncomfortable 'cause we had no room and their penises and their bums are just flopping around," says Coppola.
 "It was like, 'Whoops, sorry.
 Didn't mean to touch you!'
 But they were all gay, so it didn't really matter.
 They were cute though.
 It was a shame."

 Upon its release, the music video for "Legend of a Cowgirl" became a hit on MTV.Toronto Sun.
 "Singer/violinist Imani strikes gold without even trying" by Jane Stevenson.
 December 11, 1997.
 It spent two weeks at number 19 on the Billboards MTV Video Monitor, and also received play on The Box.